Marc477/3D-Rendering/ShadowVolumes/README.txt

 Shadow Volumes
-This project shows some GLSL shader examples, please refer to the .vx (vertex shader), .fg (fragment shader) files and StencilShadowRender.cpp for revelant code.
+This project shows some GLSL shader examples, please refer to the .vx (vertex shader) files, .fg (fragment shader) files and StencilShadowRender.cpp for revelant code.

 Keys: